celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 #### Handling [queryEnodeMsg] as a Validator

+If:

-1) this [Validator] is a [NearlyElectedValidator]
+* this [Validator] is a [NearlyElectedValidator]
-2) there is an entry in the [queryEnodeMsg] addressed to this [Validator]
+* there is an entry in the [queryEnodeMsg] addressed to this [Validator]
-3) it's already connected to the sender of the query

-If 1 and 2 are met, then this [Validator] should upsert the [eNodeURL] received If 1, 2 and 3 are met, then it should be replied with an [enodeCertificateMsg] directly.
+Then this [Validator] should upsert the [eNodeURL] received.

+If, in addition, this [Validator] is already connected to the sender of the query, it should reply with an [enodeCertificateMsg] directly.

-Regardless of that, the message should be regossipped through the message like any [FullNode] would do.
+Regardless of all that, the message should be regossipped through the message like any [FullNode] would do.

 #### Receiving [enodeCertificateMsg]